13.060.10 - Water of natural resources

 - Standard38 pagesEnglish languagesale 10% offe-Library read for1 day

-This European Standard provides guidance for sampling, preservation, storage, quantification and qualitative analysis of phytoplankton from marine waters.
-Guidance for quantification is limited to use of light microscopy with phase contrast and epifluorescence.
+This European Standard gives guidance for sampling, preservation, storage, quantification and qualitative analysis of phytoplankton from marine waters.
+Guidance for quantification is limited to the use of light microscopy with phase contrast and epifluorescence.

 - requirements for sampling equipment;